DrChainsaw/NaiveNASflux.jl/README.md

 nprune = 16

 # Prune the least valuable neurons according to the metric in ActivationContribution
-# This is the default if no value function is provided.
+# This is the default if no utility function is provided.
 pruned_least = copy(original)
 Δnout!(vertices(pruned_least)[2] => -nprune)